Shon313/Github-Actions/README.md

 # Github-Actions
-Understanding of Github actions and azure devops
+Understanding of Github actions and azure DevOps